Which of the following is the most stable monatomic ion formed fr... | Study Prep in Pearson+

-Which of the following is the most stable monatomic ion formed from iodine?
+Which of the following is the most stable monatomic ion formed from caesium?

 A